Meilyn22/DSProject/Set.md

 The reason why we said the elements are immutable is because we cannot access or change them using slicing or indexing (common with a list).
 Sets include helpful built-in methods to help us perform common and essential functionality such as adding elements, deleting elements, and clearing the set.

-**According to the Python Documentation:
+:memo: According to the Python Documentation:

 The set type is mutable — the contents can be changed using methods like add() and remove().
 Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.**